shiredevs/solarbank/README.md

 [template](./client/environment/template.env.local) and rename as `.env.local`.
 Then update `SSL_CERT_PATH` to
 point at your certificate and `SSL_KEY_FILE` to point at your private key.

-If you want to generate trusted local certificates then follow this [guide](docs/generating-trusted-certs.md).
+If you want to generate trusted local certificates then follow this [guide](docs/generating-trusted-certs.md) and update `HOST` in `.env.local` if you have specified a custom host.

 To serve the client at https://localhost:3030 run:
 ```shell